cassiamartin/cloud_native_infrasec/README.md

 Finally, make sure to [Clean up](./cleanup.md) your environment to ensure you don't have any continuing charges.

-For ease of experience, many of the steps in this lab are written in general steps.
-This is intentional - we want you to learn the AWS interface, so we will not specify each necessary click to accomplish a task.
+Many of the steps in this lab are written in general steps.
+This is intentional - we want you to learn the AWS interface, so we will not always specify each necessary click to accomplish a task.
 We've written more of a guide than a tutorial.
 Please don’t hesitate to ask questions.

 ## Enable granular logging to see everything in your AWS environment
 We want to enable detailed, holistic logging and network-based security monitoring.